CodeCampusCo/ai-testing/docs/TECHNICAL_SPECS.md

 ### 4.1 LangGraph Workflow

 The `LangGraphWorkflow` class is the central orchestrator.
 It defines a stateful graph where each node is an agent.
-It manages the flow of data (`WorkflowState`) between nodes and handles conditional branching (e.g., skipping scenario generation if a file is provided, or ending execution on failure).
+It manages the flow of data (`WorkflowState`) between nodes and handles conditional branching (e.g., ending execution on failure).

 ### 4.2 AI Agent Unification

-All agents that require AI capabilities (like `ScenarioGeneratorAgent` and `AnalysisAgent`) extend a common `AIAgent` base class.
+All agents that require AI capabilities (like `AnalysisAgent`) extend a common `AIAgent` base class.
 This base class is now refactored to use a single, shared `LangChainAIService` instance, ensuring all AI interactions are consistent, stable, and managed centrally.

 ### 4.3 Pure AI-Driven Test Executor